SirRunner/SirRunner-Modding-Tools/terrain_detailer/README.md

 ### Usage
  - Input file must be an image.
 I would recommend a .bmp (have not encountered any problems with .bmp files)
- - *Required* you must change the input file variable (line 14)
+ - **Required** you must change the input file variable (line 7)
- - *Optionally* you can change the output file and folder variables (lines 19 and 20)
+ - **Optional** you can change the output file and folder variables (lines 13 and 14); **Required** if you changed your installation location
  - Outputs a detailed terrain to the specified file

 The output file is **not** in the correct format to be directly read by the engine.
 You will have messed up terrain if you do not convert the terrain to the correct type of .bmp file.
+I suggest using GIMP for this.

 The following are the specific RGB colors associated with each type of supported terrain:
  - 47 116 0 = farmland